mantisbt-plugins/source-integration/SourceGitlab/README.md

 ## Gitlab setup

- - Login with an Owner (or Adminstrator) of a Project, go to "Settings" -> "Integrations" and add a Push hook to Web Hooks section with Mantis URL and Mantis Source Integration plugin "API Key":
+ - Login with an Owner (or Administrator) of a Project, go to *Settings -> Integrations* and add a Push hook to Web Hooks section with Mantis URL and Mantis Source Integration plugin "API Key":
    `http://mantis.server.intra/plugin.php?page=Source/checkin&api_key=abcdeb8129a4451a35f47881`
- - Go to your user Settings -> "Access Token" -> "Personal Access Tokens" and create a token with at least "api" access.
+ - Go to your user *Settings -> Access Token -> Personal Access Tokens* and create a token with at least "api" access.
 You will need it as "hub_app_secret" in Mantis configuration.

 ## Mantis repository setup